 One of masterpieces of modern anime.
 Studio Deen is just so good at making this one.
 Surpassing the 1st season and even the Manga.
 Shouwa Genroku Rakugo Shinjuu is a flawless - godtier - topnotch - moving - stellar - " m a s t e r p i e c e " on drama genre.
 "Never" anything came closely to this series from all Anime of 2016 and Anime of Winter 2017

 It wasn’t perfect though.
 One of the main problems I had with this series was that the story focused too much on the past.
-I think that while this focus on the past demonstrated Yakumo’s inability to move on well, there comes a point when it reaches a point where it becomes frustrating to watch the same decisions being made for the same reasons over and over.
+I think that while this focus on the past demonstrated Yakumo’s inability to move on well, there comes a point where it becomes frustrating to watch the same decisions being made for the same reasons over and over.
 We all know that Sukeroku and Miyokichi’s death affected Yakumo’s life forever after, but sometimes his obsession over it in the most trivial of situations seemed unrealistic and just overemphasized.
-I very much liked the scenes of hallucination that put Yakumo in the hospital both times, and his journey in the afterlife and reuniting with the two, but the day-to-day trauma he’s experiencing 20+ years after their death seems just a bit extra to me.
+I very much liked the scenes of hallucination that put Yakumo in the hospital both times, and his journey in the afterlife and reuniting with the two, but the day-to-day trauma he’s experiencing 20+ years after their death seems just a bit overdone.

 I had a sort of crisis while watching the show due to the nature of episode 7’s reveal that the ending Yakumo told to us in the first season was a lie and that Konatsu was partly responsible for her parents’ deaths.
 I was shook when I found this out due to the profound effect the original ending had on me.
 I was more than a bit disappointed initially, but after much reflection on how this changes Yakumo’s character and his relationship to Kontasu, I decided that I also think this was a great plot twist that adds to the story.
 I still like the original better because it was more tragic, but I think that’s the point and I just fell for a story trap.
 Oh well.